christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 Let's face it: This is amazing!
 As you read the code you know exactly what we want to test and the fact that this is possible is even better.

+## Smile when you fail

+I would recommend smiling while coding with Dusk.
+This is because it will take a photo when a test fails.
+Ok probably it will just take a screenshot, but a picture of your face while a test fails would be fun too ;-)

+So let's be serious again.
+This feature is extremely useful.
+When a test fails you can checkout the screenshot at the time of the failure.
+This can help you to identify the problem.
+Be careful, because screenshots get deleted when you run `php artisan dusk` again.
+They are located at `tests/Browser/screenshots`.

 ## Conclusion

 Now that we got a real browser integration in Laravel there should be no more excuses for not testing!
 There is still a lot to write about Dusk, but I guess it was enough for now.
 Maybe there will be a follow up explaining more. 🤠 I am really excited to dig deeper into Dusk and to use it in one of my daily projects.
 Let me know what your favourite feature is.
 Keep testing ;-)